-PTAs must be licensed by the Tennessee Department of Health in order to practice physical therapy in this state (this is true in most other states, as well).
+Licensure: PTAs must be licensed by the Tennessee Department of Health in order to practice physical therapy in this state (this is true in most other states, as well).
 The Board of Physical Therapy, an office in the Division of Health Related Boards of the Department of Health, is charged with the licensure and regulation of PTAs in Tennessee.
 For more information on the requirements for PTA licensure please go to the Board's website.

-Upon successful completion of JSCC's PTA program, students are eligible for the National Physical Therapy Examination that is administered by the Federation of State Boards of Physical Therapy (FSBPT).
+NPTE: Upon successful completion of JSCC's PTA program, graduates are eligible for the National Physical Therapy Examination that is administered by the Federation of State Boards of Physical Therapy (FSBPT).
 This national examination is a part of the evaluation process used by the Tennessee Board of Physical Therapy in order to ensure a licensure candidate’s entry level competency.
 For more information on this examination please see the Exam Candidate page of the Federation's website.

-Tennessee Physical Therapy Association - for state physical therapy information
+American Physical Therapy Association Tennessee Chapter - State physical therapy professional association

-American Physical Therapy Association - for national physical therapy information
+American Physical Therapy Association - National physical therapy professional association

 Physical Therapy Workforce information - APTA career and workforce information for students

 Occupational Outlook Handbook (PTA) - Bureau of Labor Statistics information about the PTA occupation